mouillerart/UncivWarhammer/README.md

 * Lore of Beasts: requires Monster Taming, Winds of Magic.
 Allows The Amber Brotherhood.
 * Lore of Death: requires Ceremonial Burial, Winds of Magic.
 Allows The Amethyst Order.

 * Chaos Incursion: requires Bloodlust of Khorne, Slaanesh's Pleasures, Gifts of the Plagued One, Lore of Change.
-Allows Gateway.
+Allows Cauldron of Blood.

 #### Medieval
 [//]: # (col 1)